 Engage: Functionality that draws the user to interact further with the product.
 These features draw the user to return the product in the future e.g. contribute to a site, provide reviews/ratings

 Explore: Functionality that entices the user to go beyond simple interactions.
-These features build the strength of connection between the user and the product e.g. personalised services or recognition/rewards
+These features build the strength of connection between the user and the product e.g. personalized services or recognition/rewards

-The varying degrees of user engagement are not designed to indicate an increasing level of value from ‘Core’ to ‘Explore’.
-Instead they are designed to support the focus of the product proposition to resonate with the users’ interaction with the product, thus offering value for the system.
+The varying degrees of user engagement is not designed to indicate an increasing level of value from ‘Core’ to ‘Explore’.
+Instead, they are designed to support the focus of the product proposition to resonate with the users’ interaction with the product, thus offering value for the system.

 Applying user stories to the Systemico Model

 By using the two perspectives of user goals and user engagement we are able to attribute extra value dimensions to user stories, aside from the requirement and size or cost of the work.
-This provides a deeper insight into the value a story will deliver, and will support the team and product manager to understand where to prioritise and invest effort.
+This provides a deeper insight into the value a story will deliver and will support the team and product manager to understand where to prioritize and invest effort.

 The end result is a value map of all user stories defined with extra dimensions beyond cost that relate specifically to the user of the product.

 Visualize value and effort

 Another feature of the Systemico Model is its function as a visual tool to represent how and where effort has been invested in the product.

 All user stories are mapped on a wall against the framework to visualise the user goal and engagement they are targeted at.
 We use blue cards to represent user stories that have not been picked up, replacing them with a yellow card when they enter our story wall.